Start an event, members’ hub or virtual event for your community and discover how Eventcube can transform your business.Get Started

-It's probably important to talk about managing expectations at this point clearly you may not be able to secure the services of Hollywood movie A-listers or stadium-filling rock stars, but that's not to say you can't get some prominent figures on side to record unique messages to members of your audience think local sporting heroes and industry idols wishing someone Happy Birthday.
+It's probably important to talk about managing expectations at this point.
+Clearly, you may not be able to secure the services of Hollywood movie A-listers or stadium-filling rock stars, but that's not to say you can't get some prominent figures on the side to record unique messages to members of your audience.
+Think local sporting heroes and industry idols wishing someone Happy Birthday.

-There are a number of ways to monetise this, from simply putting individual messages up for auction, to specific donation targets triggering new, live improvisations.
+The celeb shout outs are definitely one of the few simple yet effective virtual fundraising ideas.
+There are a number of ways to monetise this, from simply putting individual messages up for auction to specific donation targets triggering new, live improvisations.
 The format is so popular entire businesses have sprung up around the idea.